totetmatt/2024_inercia_pt/README.md

 - add supporters logos section on footer (so far this year: SFIA, camara de almada, enough records)
 - optimize size of some of the heavier images
 - retest all pages under all resolutions
-- change the DNS to point to github pages, then set CNAME to 2024.inercia.pt
+- change the 2024.inercia.pt DNS to point to github pages, then create a CNAME file with `2024.inercia.pt` (if you do it before the DNS is changed, the preview stops working properly)